shangbuhuan13/SO-Pose/README.md

 Datasets
 ----------
-The code is based on the released code of GDR-Net in this git: [https://github.com/THU-DA-6D-Pose-Group/GDR-Net.git] (The code of GDR-Net is already included in this git)
+The code is based on the released code of GDR-Net in this [git](https://github.com/THU-DA-6D-Pose-Group/GDR-Net.git) (The code of GDR-Net is already included in this git)
 The struture of the datasets is the same.

 Since we need ground truth 2D-3D matching and self-occlusion results, we provide generation methods in .gdrn_selfocc_modeling/tools.